 After spending an inordinate amount of time on hold with Wells Fargo, I got through to someone who told me that I needed to call a different number.
 This was enough of a win to commemorate with cake.

 With the party in full swing, Barbara and I both attempted to log into our annualcreditreport.com accounts to dispute the charges that we had already disputed with the various companies.
-The site had no "back" button or login, and each time we tried to get back into the site, we had to answer a complicated list of security questions.
+The site had no "back" button or login, and that each time we tried to get back into the site, we had to answer a complicated list of security questions.
 When we tried to get into the reports we had just opened, a message came up saying that, for privacy reasons, we were not allowed access to our own information... unless we were willing to pay.

 I'd spent money on all kinds of useless shit while drunk, so why not add a copy of my credit report to the list?
 I entered my credit card number and all of my most sensitive information onto a questionable site, where I was able to dispute charges on my Experian report.
 The logical next step was for all three of us to celebrate by having a go at the money piñata.

-We each gleefully bludgeoned the giant hundred-dollar bill, but no matter how hard we swung, none of us were able to conquer big money.
+We each gleefully bludgeoned the giant hundred-dollar bill, but no matter how hard we swung, none of us was able to conquer big money.
 Finally, Barbara knocked it to the ground, and we took turns attempting to demolish it.
 Wailing on the bill was a cathartic experience.
 We were people, and it was just a thing.
 We were bigger than it, stronger than it, and we unleashed years of financial frustration on that pathetic, destroyable piece of cardboard until we'd slashed it open and its candy insides trickled out.
 Barbara noticed two "first place" ribbons that I had stuffed in it.

 "So we all get one?"